 Date Version Description (New) Certification Version Maintenance Approved by CWG for Publication on July 28, 2016.
 September 8, 2016 1.2.2 Updates: Clarifications to add "Functional" Certification (so as not to be confused later with Security or Biometrics Certification).
 Interoperability Event - Event Logistics: 90 Day Interop Policy changed due to On Demand.
-On Demand Registration Calendar updated from example table to screen shot of actual calendar on the EDD W (but to the street st FIDO Website.
+On Demand Registration Calendar updated from example table to screen shot of actual calendar on the FIDO Website.
 Derivative Test Plan requirements now include Conformance Self-Validation Testing.
 Specification Version Retirement clarifications that Derivatives cannot be applied for against versions of the specification that are retired.
-Approved by CWG for Publication on September 8, 2016.
 December 1, 2016 1.2.3 Updates: Test Tools Added clarification that test tool results (and for UAF authenticators, Vendor IDs) will be verified prior to Interoperability Testing registration.
 Interoperability Testing Added text to support third-party lab hosting of Interoperability Events.
 Added requirements for U2F Authenticators to submit metadata Certification Issuance Clarifications on how all certification fees must be paid in full before a Certificate will be issued.
-Added requirements for U2F Authenticators to submit metadata February 7, 2017 1.2.4 Updates: Derivate implementations are bound to the Functional Certification Policy in place at the time of the original (base) certification.
+Added requirements for U2F Authenticators to submit metadata February 7, 2017 1.2.4 Derivate implementations are bound to the Functional Certification Policy in place at the time of the original (base) certification.